shaunwarman/charter-bus-skill/UTTERANCES.md

  - how many championships for {name}
  - how many championships does {name} have

+### currentChampion

+ - current champion
+ - who is the champion
+ - who is the current champion
+ - champion
+ - who is champion
+ - who is the champion
+ - current champion
+ - who is the current champion

 ### getRandomFact

  - fact
  - story
  - random fact
+ - a random fact
  - random story
+ - a random story
  - tell me a story
  - tell me a random story
  - tell me a fact
  - tell me a random fact

-### currentChampion

- - champion
- - who is champion
- - who is the champion
- - current champion
- - who is the current champion

 ### matchupHistory